-- Humongous Mecha: Occasionally, M.O.D.O.K has used a large humanoid robot machine that is sized proportionately to the size of his head where he controls it at the neck base.
+- Humongous Mecha: Occasionally, M.O.D.O.K. has used a large humanoid robot machine that is sized proportionately to the size of his head where he controls it at the neck base.

-- Lighter and Softer: For an intents and purposes, his rendition in The Superhero Squad Show places him as a Butt-Monkey, while playing the part of Dr. Doom's right-hand man.
-He still has his moments where he becomes the designated Monster of the Week, and for the most part is a moderate threat to the Squadies, but mostly only by working with Abomination as Doom's henchmen.
+- Lighter and Softer: For all intents and purposes, his rendition in The Superhero Squad Show places him as a Butt-Monkey, while playing the part of Dr. Doom's right-hand man.
+He still has his moments where he becomes the designated Monster of the Week, and for the most part, is a moderate threat to the Squadies, but mostly only by working with Abomination as Doom's henchmen.
 The rest of the time though, he's often subjected to humiliating wacky cartoon antics that the show loves to use all around.